 Ethical Trade Overview

 Ethical sustainable sourcing underpins everything we do as a responsible international retailer.
-Our customers can enjoy their purchase with the full knowledge that all suppliers of Debenhams’ products have been carefully selected as part of our supplier and factory strategic approval and pre-assessment processes.
-We work closely with our suppliers’ and factories, whilst taking the needs of the people that work within our supply chain and the environment into consideration at all times.
+Our customers can enjoy their purchase with the full knowledge that all Debenhams’ suppliers have been carefully selected, as part of our supplier and factory comprehensive due diligence pre-assessment processes.
+We work closely with our suppliers’ and factories, taking into consideration at all times, the impact on the environment and the needs of the people who work within our complex global supply chains.

-Debenhams has been a member of the Ethical Trading Initiative (ETI) since 2001: the ETI Base Code is an internationally recognised code of labour practice founded on the conventions of the International Labour Organisation (ILO).
-We are actively involved with various ETI initiatives, such as The Leicester Working Group, Living Wages, China Working Group and we continue to engage with other retailers, BRC (The British Retail Consortium), Stronger Together and ALP (Association of Labour Providers).
-For further information please go to www.ethicaltrade.org
+Debenhams has been a member of the ETI (Ethical Trading Initiative) since 2001.
+The ETI Base Code is an internationally recognised code of labour practice based on the core conventions of the ILO (International Labour Organisation).
+We are actively involved with various ETI initiatives, such as The Leicester Working Group, Turkey Platform and China Working Group.
+We continue to collaborate with other retailers and organisations such as the BRC (The British Retail Consortium), Stronger Together and ALP (Association of Labour Providers), to share learning experiences and find solutions.
+For further information please visit www.ethicaltrade.org/ or www.brc.org.uk

 ETI Base Code